📚 NVIDIA Profiling Basics

 If you get

-, try these > solutions:# Add NVIDIA driver option (safer than rmmod) echo 'options nvidia "NVreg_RestrictProfilingToAdminUsers=0"' | sudo tee -a /etc/modprobe.d/nvidia-kernel-common.conf # Set kernel parameter sudo sysctl -w kernel.perf_event_paranoid=0 # Make permanent echo 'kernel.perf_event_paranoid=0' | sudo tee -a /etc/sysctl.conf # Reboot required for driver changes to take effect sudo reboot # Then run the ncu command again ncu \ --set full \ -o kernel_analysis \ --force-overwrite \ ./solutions/p16/p16_optimized --naive
+ERR_NVGPUCTRPERM - The user does not have permission to access NVIDIA GPU Performance Counters, try these solutions:# Add NVIDIA driver option (safer than rmmod) echo 'options nvidia "NVreg_RestrictProfilingToAdminUsers=0"' | sudo tee -a /etc/modprobe.d/nvidia-kernel-common.conf # Set kernel parameter sudo sysctl -w kernel.perf_event_paranoid=0 # Make permanent echo 'kernel.perf_event_paranoid=0' | sudo tee -a /etc/sysctl.conf # Reboot required for driver changes to take effect sudo reboot # Then run the ncu command again ncu \ --set full \ -o kernel_analysis \ --force-overwrite \ ./solutions/p16/p16_optimized --naive

 Step 2: Analyze key metrics